selmaohneh/bbq-buddy/requirements/friends-following-feature.md

 **So that** I can discover and connect with other BBQ enthusiasts

 **Acceptance Criteria:**
-- Search is accessible via a friends icon on the profile page
+- Search is accessible via a friends icon in the top navbar (next to avatar) when on profile page
 - Search supports partial username matching (case-insensitive)
 - Search results update as I type (with debouncing)
 - Search excludes my own profile from results